 The missions where you play as MJ or Miles also weren't fantastic.
 Although I did like the way that the missions would be set up as flashbacks, or as running in parallel with what you had been doing as Spider-Man, they simply weren't fun.
 They were chores.
 As you were essentially doing what you would be doing as Spider-Man, but with severely fewer options.
 By that I mean, you were sneaking around, distracting guards, and getting to a checkpoint.
 There are missions where you do this as Spider-Man, but they're just way more fun and interesting because you have a dozen different ways to go about the challenge.
 As MJ, all you can do is throw stuff to distract guards, and as Miles, all you can do is hack machinery (with your smartphone, natch) to distract guards.
 I actually liked MJ and Miles as characters in cutscenes, and I was interested in what they got up to in between missions, but I would have much preferred it if they had stuck to just being in cutscenes.

 When it comes to the hand holding aspect, I'm talking about how the game often doesn't give you the option to fail.
-Obviously in certain aspects this doesn't always apply - combat can be challenging and dealing with different goons using different tactics was satisfying and fun.
-But in many other ways
+Obviously in certain aspects this doesn't always apply - combat can be challenging and dealing with different goons using different tactics was satisfying and fun - and there were plenty of times I failed there.
+But in many other ways the game is incredibly forgiving.
+Web-swinging requires way less finesse than it originally seems, the quick time events have zero challenge, enemies in stealth sections are ludicrously blind and deaf, and all of the secrets, collectables and Easter Eggs are all hidden in plain sight.

 The original Shadow Of The Colossus was released 13 years ago.
 Wow.
 That's a long time.
 That's longer than most careers of everyone I know.
 That's before modern smartphone's existed.
 That's before most people had decent internet.
 That makes SOTC a ridiculously old game.
 And I played it (or at least the remake for PS4) for the first time this past month.